-Frequent flyers in Australia are blessed with access to some of the best premium cabin products in the world.
-So which ones are the best?
+Frequent flyers in Australia are blessed with access to some of the top Business Class products in the world.
+So which ones are the very best?

 In this guide, I take a look at the top ten Business Class products flying from Australian airports and, crucially, how to book an award seat using frequent flyer points.

 What makes for a good Business Class product?